-The Geophysics concentration combines a strong foundation in geology with additional depth in geophysics, physics, mathematics, and associated quantitative, data analysis, and computer skills.
+The Geophysics concentration combines a strong foundation in geology with additional depth in geophysics, physics, mathematics, associated quantitative data analysis, and computer skills.
 The concentration provides strong preparation for employment in a wide variety of public- and private-sector geosciences, resources, national defense, and geotechnical careers, and for graduate education in geophysics, seismology, geodynamics, energy, water, environmental science, space science, and many other disciplines.

-Effective Fall 2022
+Effective Fall 2025

 Freshman